hypatiah/visage-verifie/README.md

 4. `$ npm start`
 5. Go to localhost:3000 in the browser and have fun!

-Note: on Macs, if having issues with webcam permissions open localhost:3000 in safari instead
+Note: on Macs, if having issues with webcam permissions in Chrome open localhost:3000 in Safari instead